You'll love this quick and easy Southern combination of Blackened Shrimp and Gouda Grits! All-natural ingredients and ready in 10-minutes.

 - Use tongs to flip the hot blackened shrimp

-If you're lucky enough to have leftovers, reheat the grits separately from the shrimp.
+If you’re lucky enough to have leftovers, store and reheat the smoked Gouda grits separately from the blackened shrimp.
 The grits will thicken upoon refrigeration, so add a little water to them and reheat them in the microwave or on the stovetop.

 As for the shrimp, they can be reheated in the microwave but make sure they're covered; if reheated uncovered, they get rubbery.